josephsdavid/logs/embeddingx/readme.md

 - it looks like splitting at number followed by period works, please verify
 - what sort of cleanup do we need to do on the text?
 For easy task of classification it didnt really matter, for a more complex task, what are best practices?
+- For Mars, currently the loading function returns a list of strings, would it be better if it returned tokens?
+	- If so, the code to turn text into tokens is [here](https://github.com/marshuang80/embeddingx/blob/e478039e268890b679bb4d9fef57235c1c61e9ad/dataset/chexpert_joint.py#L90)

 ## Lit review: net2net